AmYre/my42/cub3d/README.md

 ## How was it?

 I do not have much to say on this project because my mate did all the heavy lifting.
 She handled all the mathematical/raycasting part.<br/>
-But before meeting her i did try to document myself on the matter.
+But before meeting her I did try to document myself on the matter.
 And was very surprised to see so scarse ressources for this project.<br/>
 LODEV !<br/>
 <br/>
 A tutorial who only explains raycasting (in C++).
 Who ever i asked around me for guidance has pointed me that guide.<br/>